VishwasKumar-git/Visual-Products-Matcher/README.md

 3. **Use the app**:
    - Upload an image: Use the file uploader to select an image in JPG format.
+   - Upload a url: Use product url through the internet and put the section and see the output.
    - Adjust parameters: Use the sliders to set the similarity threshold and the number of similar images to display.
    - Find similar images: Click the "Find Similar Images" button to search for similar images in the database.